 Local councils, developers and landowners have worked together to develop a common landscape language for the park so that many of the basis elements are consistent throughout the entire length of the park, irrespective of landowner and delivery phase.
 The palette of materials and planting style has been agreed so that it creates the feeling of one park and ensures consistency across land ownership boundaries.

-As part of London Festival of Architecture 2021, you can find out more about the concept, design and management of the new Nine Elms Park with an online panel discussion featuring a range of guests involved in creating the park.
+As part of London Festival of Architecture 2021, Wandsworth Council held an online talk about the concept, design and management of the new Nine Elms Park.
+Watch the online panel discussion below featuring a range of guests involved in creating the park.

-Chaired by Peter Murray, Curator-in-Chief at New London Architecture, guest speakers include:
+Chaired by Peter Murray, Curator-in-Chief at New London Architecture, guest speakers included: